Dr Matthew Hare

 After completing his undergraduate medical training, Matt undertook his residency and began specialist training in Endocrinology at The Alfred Hospital and later Monash Health in Melbourne.

-He moved to Darwin in 2019 to start a PhD under the supervision of Prof Louise Maple-Brown looking at intergenerational trends in diabetes and cardiometabolic health.
+He moved to Darwin in 2019 to start a PhD under the supervision of Professor Louise Maple-Brown looking at intergenerational trends in diabetes and cardiometabolic health.
 He also does clinical work in Endocrinology and General Medicine at Royal Darwin Hospital.

 Matt has a longstanding interest in the epidemiology, determinants and prevention of non-communicable diseases, particularly those associated with diabetes and obesity.